Male Urinary Incontinence

 One sling is the Virtue® Male Sling (Coloplast), a 4-arm mesh sling that both re-positions and elevates the urethra.

 A more versatile device is the ATOMS ® adjustable sphincter, combining a sling with an inflatable pad that sits around the urethra, and an injection port for later adjustment of the sling pressure (if required).
 This can be adjusted in the office as an outpatient.
 This means that the amount of “dryness” required can be adjusted later, without further surgical procedures.
-Dr. Love is one of the most experienced surgeons in Australia in implanting the ATOMS device.
+Dr. Love is one of the most experienced surgeons in Australia in implanting the ATOMS device and believes it is the best sling for most men with mild – moderate urinary leakage due to stress incontinence after prostate cancer surgery.

 Slings are typically inserted during a small operative procedure involving one night in hospital.
 Individual recovery time may vary, but the average time is 4-6 weeks.
 During this time, depending on the device used, heavy lifting should be avoided.
 Dr. Love will provide a detailed individual recovery plan.